game-ci/documentation/docs/github/v2/15-deployment/android.md

 ### 6- Add jobs to your GitHub workflow

 The following workflow establishes two jobs.
 The first builds your game into an AAB file, and the second uploads that generated bundle to the Play Store.

-If you instead intend to manually distribute your game outside the Play Store as an APK, remove the `androidAppBundle` flag from the `with` section of the `game-ci/unity-builder@v2` action in the workflow.
-You can also remove the `androidKeystoreName`, `androidKeystoreBase64`, `androidKeyStorePass`, `androidKeyaliasName`, and `androidKeyaliasPass` properties.
-From there, you'll want to remove the entire `releaseToGooglePlay` job.
-If you just want to download the APK, it will be available in the "artifacts" section of a completed workflow run, or you can add a new job that performs whatever custom upload logic you'd like.

 ```yaml
 # .github/workflows/main.yml